 Missing or Late Dues

 If you are not using online payment for membership dues, you may already be spending time running after unsigned checks, missing cash, or wrong due amounts.
-Oftentimes the issue resolves itself with a quick phone call or email but if they become hard to reach and you are still missing your payment (or part of it), it is a classic sign of potential member churn.
+Oftentimes the issue resolves itself with a quick phone call or email but if they become hard to reach and you are still missing your payments, it is a classic sign of potential member churn.

 A lack of motivation to pay their dues in a timely manner can shed light on serious issues like your dues potentially being too high, but also a lack of motivation on behalf of the member themselves.
-Coupled with other issues like disengagement, you can be faced with the dilemma of choosing between receiving your dues or engaging your member.
+Coupled with other issues like disengagement, you can be faced with the dilemma of choosing between revenue or engaging your member.

-Giving this member some special attention is the simplest way to check in on them and get them motivated and excited about being involved in your organization.
+Giving these members some special attention is the simplest way to check in on them and get them motivated and excited about being involved in your organization.
 Here are a few questions you can ask: